Blog

 0. Connect once#

 Point your MCP client at https://gateway.ansvar.eu/mcp.
-OAuth 2.1 with Dynamic Client Registration — paste the URL, sign in, your client sees the gateway's ~25 tools.
+Paste the URL, sign in through OAuth 2.1 with Dynamic Client Registration, and the gateway returns the tools available to that account.
 Full setup walkthroughs for each client live at /setup.

 1. Start the workflow#